What Are The Symptoms Of Whiplash?

-Whiplash is a non-medical term used to describe neck pain which has resulted from a soft tissue injury to the neck.
-It is a common injury that is caused by a traumatic incident such as a car accident, where in the neck is extended beyond its typical range of motion causing an abrupt forward backward movement to the spine.
+What is whiplash and what are the symptoms of whiplash?
+It is a non-medical term used to describe neck pain which has resulted from a soft tissue injury to the neck.
+It is a common injury that is caused by a traumatic incident such as a car accident, wherein the neck is extended beyond its typical range of motion causing an abrupt forward-backward movement to the spine.
 This form of injury can cause significant pain and disability.

 So, what are the symptoms of whiplash?
 What are some ways to treat it?
 How can you be sure that you are taken care of?
 There are a lot of questions to be answered for those who are suffering from whiplash.
 Hopefully, you will find most of the answers you are looking for here.